-NOTE: Students must complete six courses (18 credits) at the 200 level or above, undertake at least 50% of the work at Yukon College, and maintain a cumulative GPA of 2.0 (C average).
+- complete six courses (18 credits) at the 200 level or above - complete at least 50% of the work at Yukon College - maintain a cumulative GPA of 2.0 (C average).

-NOTE: Students may take up to six credits from outside the School of Liberal Arts and School of Science; however, such coursework may not be transferable to programs at other post-secondary institutions.
+IMPORTANT NOTE ABOUT ELECTIVES: Diploma students may take up to 12 credits from outside the School of Liberal Arts and School of Science; however, students must recognize that such coursework may not be transferable to programs at other post-secondary institutions and may result in a credit shortfall upon transfer.
+Students working towards a degree should check their course selection with a Program Advisor.